markcheret/footnotes/readme.txt

 = 1.1.2 =
 - Update: Moved footnotes 'love' settings to a separate container
+- Bugfix: Setting for the position of the "reference container" works for the options "footer" and "end of post"

 = 1.1.1 =
 - Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )